Harshita0689456/project2/README.md

 # NEW PROJECT

-This is created in the local System. created by Harshita.
+This is created in local system , created by Harshita .